-Adaptive, responsive council
+Adaptive, responsive Council

-Primary objective: Improve Council's adaptability and responsiveness to changing climatic conditions and severe weather events.
-Actions: Refer page 44
+Primary objective: Improve Council's adaptability and responsiveness to changing climatic conditions and severe weather events

 Responding to climate change has many implications for Council.
 In addition to those described in other sections of this Plan, several are important to mention.